rodriguesrafaelm/rodriguesrafaelm/README.md

 \
 **EN**

-Hello, my name is Rafael and I'm a developer seeking my first professional opportunity.
+Hello, my name is Rafael and I'm a developer seeking my first job.
 My main focus is on web development.
 I have a special interest in backend, but I'm always willing to learn new things and adapt. \
 <br>